-- To be eligible for mid-year promotion, a student must demonstrate that he or she: - is a successful and independent reader as demonstrated by reading at or above grade level, - has progressed sufficiently to master appropriate fourth grade reading skills; and - has met additional requirements, as satisfactory achievement in the other curriculum areas as evidenced by the grade of "C" or above on the district progress report and/ or report card in the core curriculum subjects of mathematics, writing, science and social studies. - The student must have completed one of the following: - Successful completion of the Grade 3 portfolio to demonstrate mastery of the Grade 3 Reading Florida Standards for Promotion to Grade 4 as outlined by the State Board of Education in compliance with Section 1008.25 (6)(b)4), Florida Statutes.
-In addition, there must be evidence that the student scored at or above grade level in reading comprehension consistent with the month of promotion to fourth grade.
-To accomplish this it would be necessary to administer the Grade 4 Group Reading Assessment and Diagnostic Evaluation (GRADE) test to provide the on-grade level evidence.
-(For example, if the test is given in December, the child must score a 4.5 grade equivalent in reading comprehension.) - Successful completion of the Grade 3 and Grade 4 portfolios to demonstrate mastery of the Grade 3 Reading Florida Standards for Promotion to Grade 4 as outlined by the State Board of Education in compliance with Section 1008.25 (6)(b)4), Florida Statutes. - The PMP for any retained third grade student who has been promoted mid-year to fourth grade must continue to be implemented for the entire academic year.
-Authority: Section 1008.25 (7)(b)(4), Florida Statutes. - The mid-year promotion must be a joint agreement with the teacher, principal, parent and the Superintendent or designee.
-Section 1003.02 (1)(a), Florida Statutes, gives the school board the responsibility for admission, classification, promotion and graduation of students. - Decisions regarding student promotion, and retention and good cause placement are primarily the responsibility of the individual school's professional staff.
+Students promoted during the school year after November 01 must demonstrate proficiency levels in reading equivalent to the level necessary for the beginning of Grade 4.
+[Section 1008.25 (7)(b)2, Florida Statutes]

+- The PMP/ MTSS for any retained third grade student who has been promoted midyear to fourth grade must continue to be implemented for the entire academic year.
+Authority: Section 1008.25 (7)(b)4, Florida Statutes. - The mid-year promotion must be a joint agreement with the teacher, principal, parent and the Superintendent or designee.
+Section 1003.02 (1)(a), Florida Statutes, gives the school board the responsibility for admission, classification, promotion and graduation of students. - Decisions regarding student promotion, and retention and good cause placement are primarily the responsibility of the school-based placement committee.
 The final decision concerning grade placement is the responsibility of the principal. - The same guidelines will apply for the Exceptional Student Education (ESE) and English for Speakers of Other Languages (ESOL) students. - If an ELL student is involved, the ELL committee shall meet to document the change in the ELL Student Plan. - After agreement has been reached regarding an exceptional student, an Individual Education Plan meeting must be held prior to placement in the new assignment.

-The long-range academic, social, and emotional effect of the decision shall be considered.

-- The district mid-year promotion letter must be sent by the principal to the involved teachers and the parents/ guardian.
+The long-range academic, social, and emotional effect of the decision shall be considered. - The district mid-year promotion letter must be sent by the principal to the involved teachers and the parents/ guardian.
 The Superintendent or designee must receive a copy for approval.
 A copy should also be placed in the student's cumulative folder. - Retained Grade 3 students who have received intensive instructional services but are still not ready for grade promotion must be offered the option of being placed in a transitional instructional setting.
 Such a setting shall specifically be designed to produce learning gains sufficient to meet Grade 4 performance standards while continuing to remediate the areas of reading deficiency.
 Section 1008.25 (7)(b)10), Florida Statutes